co-cddo/find-support-after-a-fit-note/src/_pages/what-to-do-if-you-cant-return-to-work-or-your-job-has-to-change.md

 Sometimes it’s not possible to go back to work in the same way as before.
 This could be because of a health condition, disability or changes to your circumstances.

-Whether you’re employed, self-employed or run a business, there is support to help you understand your options and make the next step.
+Whether you are employed, self-employed or run a business, there is support to help you understand your options and make the next step.

 ### If you are employed